hautonjt/data-pipeline/docs/pipeline.md

 ---

-# Re-deploying the 5G Core
+# Exercise: Re-deploying the 5G Core

 To begin, we will use `git clone` to fetch the source code of our data pipeline and re-create the entire Kubernetes setup we had deployed yesterday.
 > Tip: Triple-click to select a whole line in a code block.
 To paste in a terminal, use the shortcut Ctrl-Shift-V instead of Ctrl-V.